qingpingwan/qingpingwan.github.io/README.md

-This is the source code to Heng Wang's public academic website: https://qingpingwan.github.io
+This is the source code to my public academic website: https://qingpingwan.github.io

 The website template is adapted from Jon Barron's website: https://jonbarron.info/.